intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/trusted_fl.md

  * Sensitive data and weights are kept local, only temp gradients or weights will be safely aggregated by a trusted third-parity
  * Trusted third-parity, i.e., FL Server, is protected by SGX Enclaves
- * Local Training env is protected by SGX Enclaves (recommended but not enforced)
+ * Local training environment is protected by SGX Enclaves (recommended but not enforced)
  * Network communication and Storage (e.g., data and model) protected by encryption and Transport Layer Security (TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security)

+That is, even when the program runs in an untrusted cloud environment, all the data and models are protected (e.g., using encryption) on disk and network, and the compute and memory are also protected using SGX Enclaves.

 ## Prerequisite